 - Municipal Code Chapter 16, Article XIX, Housing Mitigation

 BACH has up to seven (7) members.
 At least one (1) member should be a member of the Hispanic community; a maximum of two (2) members may reside outside of the Town of Basalt so long as they work within the Town limits as part of the business/finance community or RE-1 School District.

-BACH meets the typically the 2nd and 4th Thursday of each month at noon at the Town Hall meeting room, 101 Midland Avenue.
 BACH is currently accepting applications from interested parties to serve on the commission.
 If you are interested, please visit the Board Openings page under the Government tab above for more information.